OfficeDev/microsoft-teams-sample-complete-csharp/README.md

     git clone https://github.com/OfficeDev/microsoft-teams-template-bot.git
     ```

-* Launch Visual Studio as an administrator
+* Install Visual Studio and launch it as an administrator

 * Build the solution to download all configured NuGet packages